The energy system – Prana and Qi

 What are meridians?

-Just as Prana moves through energy channels called Nadis in the Indian Yogi tradition, in the Chinese tradition this Qi moves through a network of energy pathways called ‘Jing-luo’ that interconnects and encapsulates all tissues and cells.
+Just as Prana moves through energy channels called Nadis in the Indian Yogi tradition, in the Chinese tradition this Qi or Chi moves through a network of energy pathways called ‘Jing-luo’ that interconnects and encapsulates all tissues and cells.
 Jing, meaning ‘to go through’ and Luo meaning ‘that which connects’.
 The word is translated as ‘channels’ and commonly known as ‘Meridians’.

 The Daoist tradition, upon which Traditional Chinese Medicine (TCM) is based, distinguishes 12 main meridians, 8 minor meridians and many collateral ones.
 TCM acupuncture points can be mapped out on this meridian system.